 Below are acceptable sources of documentation for substantiating a student’s disability and request for accommodations:

 The student is a vital source of information regarding how he or she may be “limited by impairment.”
 A student’s narrative of his or her experience of disability, barriers, and effective and ineffective accommodations is an important tool, along with the information from external or third parties listed below for establishing a disability and a need for accommodation.
 The narrative may accompany observations and interview notes deliberated through the interactive process with campus-based personnel, such as dean and/or campus president or the DSC.

 Information from External or Third Parties

 Diagnostic documentation of the disability from an appropriately licensed professional.
 The documentation should demonstrate how the learning disability limits the student’s ability to participate in an academic setting, must clearly outline the accommodation or academic adjustment requested, and submitted to the campus president.

-The associate vice chancellor of teaching and learning serves as Keiser University’s disability services coordinator (DSC) chairs the Accommodations Review Committee (ARC).
+The Associate Vice Chancellor of Student Services serves as Keiser University’s Disability Services Coordinator (DSC) and chairs the Accommodations Review Committee (ARC).
 Committee members include Deans of Academic Affairs, Associate Deans, and may include other members of the University deemed appropriate by the DSC.
 Ex Officio members of the ARC include the Vice Chancellor of Academic Affairs and Associate Vice Chancellor of Academic Affairs.
-The ARC members will have access to all of the documentation pertaining to the student’s request for adjustments/accommodations.
+The ARC members will have access to all the documentation pertaining to the student’s request for adjustments/accommodations.
 The ARC will meet within 10 business days of receipt of the student’s signed and dated forms requesting accommodation(s) or adjustment(s).

-The DSC engages in an interactive process with the student through the campus president and academic dean.
-The campus president and dean, with guidance from the DSC, in cooperation with the ARC, will help applicants/students regarding their accommodation application.
+The DSC engages in an interactive process with the student through the Campus President and campus Dean of Academic Affairs.
+The Campus President and Dean, with guidance from the DSC, in cooperation with the ARC, will help applicants/students regarding their accommodation application.

 The student will be sent an Academic Access Letter within 15 business days of receipt of the student’s accommodation request.